rpk0/rpk_site/_posts/programming/2014-10-16-automatically-create-jekyll-posts-with-thor.md

 So each time you create a new post you have to follow these convention.
 In addition to this every post has a `YAML front matter block` which is processed by Jekyll and contains predefined and custom variables.

-So we have two things to automate:
+Hence we have to automate these two things:

-1. the creation of the file with the correct name and
+1. the creation of the file with the correct name
 2. the *YAML front matter block*

 **The solution**